nushell/nushell.github.io/contributor-book/plugins.md

 }
 ```

 In main, we just call a single function `serve_plugin`.
 This will do the work of calling into our plugin, handling the JSON serialization/deserialization, and sending values and errors back to Nu for us.
 To start it up, we pass it something that implements the `Plugin` trait and something that implements the `PluginEncoder` trait.
 We're given a choice of serialization formats that Nu supports.
-Here, we select JSON.
+Ordinarily plugins written in Rust should use `MsgPackSerializer`, but here we select JSON to demonstrate how the communication protocol works further on in this tutorial.

 Next, above main, is this implementation of the `Plugin` trait for our particular plugin.
 Here, we'll implement the Plugin trait for our type, Len, which we'll see more of soon.
 Let's take a look at how we implement this trait: